 AI can determine which email content should be sent to a prospect in order to increase the chances of winning an opportunity.

 We are still in the early innings of AI marketing.
 What can we expect moving forward?

 1. Existing applications of AI will continue to evolve.

 Long-form content that is written by an AI still requires extensive editing and fact-checking.

 2. New applications will arise.

 Customer experience workflows, for example, are still primarily handcrafted by humans.
 However, there may come a day when an AI auto-suggests an entire flow by learning from other flows.

 3. Different forms of AI will be integrated.
-For example, Jarvis recently integrated Grammarly into its AI copywriter.
+For example, Jasper recently integrated Grammarly into its AI copywriter.